 What you can expect to experience while on the job

-Employment of middle school teachers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of middle school teachers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
 Rising student enrollment should increase demand for middle school teachers, but employment growth will vary by region.
 The number of students in public middle schools is expected to increase over the coming decade, and the number of classes needed to accommodate these students is projected to rise.
-As a result, more teachers will be required to teach public middle school students.
 Despite expected increases in enrollment in public schools, employment growth for middle school teachers often depends on state and local government budgets.
-If state and local governments experience budget deficits, they may lay off employees, including teachers.
+If state and local governments experience budget deficits, they may increase class size while maintaining or reducing teaching staff levels.
 Conversely, budget surpluses at the state and local level could lead to additional employment growth for middle school teachers.Read More

 Gray states indicate no data available